-In 2009 we anticipate spending approximately \$250,000 on general administrative expenses, \$150,000 on legal, accounting and compliance related expenses, 100,000 on continued development of our RiverPower technology, and \$200,000 on our in4 investment.
-All other technologies in our portfolio are currently on hold until we a) either raise more financing b) realize revenue from the three technologies described above.
+In 2010 we anticipate spending approximately \$250,000 on general administrative expenses, \$150,000 on legal, accounting and compliance related expenses, and up to \$500,000 on our in4 investment.
+All other technologies in our portfolio are currently on hold until we a) either raise more financing b) realize revenue from iGlue via partial or full sale of our equity interest.

-Our commitment to in4 Ltd. to provide HUF 48,000,000 (approximately US\$270,000) has been fulfilled as of December 31, 2008.
-However we have elected to continue finance in4 operations on a continuous basis going forward until iGlue enters the market and starts generating revenue for the company.
+Our original current commitment to in4 Ltd. to provide HUF 48,000,000 (approximately US\$270,000) has been fulfilled as of December 31, 2008.
+During 2009 we provided an additional HUF 60,000,000 (\$310,000) to finance development of iGlue.
+We are now nearing commercial release of this product.
+As such we have elected to continue finance in4 operations on a continuous basis going forward until iGlue enters the market and starts generating revenue for the company.
 This financing is provided on a member loan basis to in4 Ltd. We also have ongoing lease obligations for company cars in the amount of approximately US\$5,000 per month.

 We also have an outstanding note in the amount of \$250,000 payable to Mary Passalaqua, our former President and CEO.
-This note, which bears interest at the U.S. prime rate and is due and payable April 5, 2009, was issued immediately prior to the reverse merger and assumed by us in connection with the reverse merger.
+This note, which bears interest at the U.S. prime rate, was due and payable April 5, 2009, was issued immediately prior to the reverse merger and assumed by us in connection with the reverse merger.
 The note was recorded by us as additional compensation to Ms. Passalaqua.
 Such compensation is reflected in our condensed balance sheet as the accumulated deficit of the Company, and will not be reflected in our statement of operations, as such compensation expense was structured as an expense prior to our recapitalization.
 In the event that we raise in excess of \$3,000,000 dollars in capital the note is payable immediately.

-On November 21, 2008 we provided a payment of \$35,000 toward the \$250,000 NOTE, therefore reducing our NOTE outstanding to \$215,000 plus accumulated interest.
+In November of 2008 we provided a payment of \$35,000 towards the \$250,000 note, therefore reducing our note outstanding to \$215,000 plus accumulated interest.